OUR GUIDE TO BIRTHSTONES

 August

-birthstone is Peridot.
-Sometimes called chrysolite, is the transparent gem variety of the mineral olivine.
-The name is derived the French word ‘peritot’ meaning gold as the mineral can vary towards this colour; although the finest stones are prized for their ‘oily’ green tone which is caused by the presence of iron.
+Peridot is derived the French word ‘peritot’ meaning gold as the mineral can vary towards this colour; although the finest stones are prized for their ‘oily’ green tone which is caused by the presence of iron.

 Peridot is the national gem of Egypt who knew it as the ‘Gem of the Sun’.
 Legend says it was Cleopatra's favourite gemstone, and historians now believe that many of the “emeralds” she wore were actually peridot as it was mined for over 3,500 years on St John’s Island in the red sea.

-The principle source now is the San Carlos Apache Indian Reservation in Arizona and today the gemstones are still appreciated for their beauty and associated embodiment of protection, positive power, healing and good health.
+Today, the gemstones are still appreciated for their beauty and associated embodiment of protection, positive power, healing and good health.

-As the birthstone for August and it is also by association the birthstone for star sign Leo.
+As the birthstone for August it is also by association the birthstone for star sign Leo.
 Their characteristics are said to be dramatic, outgoing, fiery and self-assured.

 September

-birthstone is Sapphire, It is also a traditional gift for those celebrating a 5th or 45th anniversary!
-Sapphire is the most precious and valuable blue gemstone.
-It is a very desirable gemstone due to its excellent colour, hardness, durability, and lustre.
-Sapphires belong to the family of minerals known as corundum (the same family as Ruby!)
+Sapphire is also a traditional gift for those celebrating a 5th or 45th anniversary!
+Sapphire is a very desirable gemstone due to its excellent colour, hardness, durability, and lustre.
+Sapphires score a 9 out of 10 on the mohs hardness scale.
+The durability of Sapphires makes them an excellent choice for engagement rings.

-When you think of Sapphires, you probably think of a rich blue colour, but sapphires actually come in almost every colour of the rainbow!
-Including pink, peach, orange, yellow, green, teal, and purple!
+When you think of Sapphires, you probably think of a rich blue colour, but sapphires actually come in almost every colour of the rainbow including pink, peach, orange, yellow, green, teal, and purple.

+The most famous royal Sapphire today is the engagement ring given by Prince Charles to Lady Diana in 1981, and is now worn by the Duchess of Cambridge.
+It features a 12-carat oval blue sapphire surrounded by diamonds.
 Sapphire engagement rings certainly aren’t only for royals.
 Before the twentieth century, blue sapphires were the favoured gemstones for engagement rings.
-Sapphires were quite popular in Victorian engagement rings when they were often surrounded by smaller diamonds to create floral designs
+Sapphires were quite popular in Victorian engagement rings when they were often surrounded by smaller diamonds to create floral designs.

 October

-Did you know that Opal’s come in a variety of colours?
 Depending on the conditions in which it formed, Opal may be transparent, translucent or opaque and the background colour may be white, black or nearly any colour of the visual spectrum.
 Black opal is considered to be the rarest, whereas white, grey and green are the most common.

 The value of each individual Opal differs greatly depending on the unique qualities of the Opal.
 There are many determining factors, including body tone, play of colour, colours present, brilliance, pattern, and size.

 Opal is softer than most other gemstones.
 Because of that Opal is best suited for use in earrings, brooches and other pieces of jewellery that rarely encounter scuffs and impacts.
-Although, you can have Opal set in a beautiful ring but more care will be needed.

 November